 Meanwhile, threats of flooding brought by heavy rains loom over Nepal and the Indian states of Chhattisgarh, Jharkhand, Bihar, east Uttar Pradesh, West Bengal and Sikkim.
 In one Jharkhand district, officials evacuated 1,000 villagers on Sunday.

-With the government’s support, GFA Compassion Services teams plan to provide relief in as many affected areas as possible.
+With the government’s support, Gospel for Asia (GFA) Compassion Services teams plan to provide relief in as many affected areas as possible.